ApexVM/ApexOS/README.md

 ```
 This example shows how to flash latest chromium package downloaded using **avmservice**

+**WARNING: ApexVM Runtime Environment is discontinued as from ApexOS 24.07.
+Please do not use it.**

 ### Using SpiceVM's apps
 **WARNING: Using those apps may render your system unstable.
 I recommend using ONLY avmservice as it is my own tool.
 Neither avm isn't supported and we won't add support for those apps.**